spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/MorningRoutine.md

 ### Safety Checks

 - **Regulator and Tank Inspection**: For guests using air tanks, connect the regulator, pressurize to check for leaks, then depressurize.
 This step is crucial for identifying and fixing any leaking tank o-rings before the area becomes crowded with guests.

+- **Nitrox Tank Analysis and Recording**: For guests diving with Nitrox, it's essential to analyze the tank contents and record the results on a Nitrox Sheet before connecting the regulator and performing a leak check.
+This process involves two staff members: one to analyze the tank and another to record the findings.
+The Nitrox Sheet includes sections for the guest's name, tank ID number, oxygen percentage, maximum operating depth (MOD), and a signature field.
+This procedure not only ensures the safety and correctness of the gas mixtures but also streamlines the process for efficiency.
+While staff will analyze the tanks, guests are always welcome to use the analyzer themselves to verify the contents.
+It is mandatory for guests to acknowledge the contents of their tanks by signing the Nitrox Sheet, confirming they are informed and agree with the recorded information.

 ### Final Preparations

+- **Check Rental Computers**: Verify that the rental computer is set to the appropriate gas (Air / Nitrox) and set the units based on your best guess as to the guests preference.
+For example, any non-american guests typically prefer their dive computer to be set to Metric Units.
+When in doubt, set the units to Imperial.

 - **Double-Check**: Ensure that all necessary equipment and supplies are on board before guests arrive.
 This includes a final check of the equipment, tanks, and additional supplies to avoid any delays or issues during the trip.